mosdragon/site_builder/content/home/experience.md

   Responsibilities include:

-  * Managing 16 TAs in grading coursework, proctoring exams, and reviewing course material for 500 undergraduate students
+  * Managing a team of 17 Teaching Assistants in grading coursework and proctoring exams for 450 undergraduate students
-  * Creating new course assignments to facilitate better understanding of core machine learning algorithms such as Naive Bayes
+  * Developed entirely new mass autograder system with built-in plagiarism detector to reduce the time each TA must spend grading from 2 hours to 15 minutes.
+  * Served as guest lecturer on Particle Filtering for a class section with 300 students
+  * Creating new material with detaile dexplanations of concepts such as Admissible & Consistent Heuristics and Mutual Information and with additional examples to ensure students have a firm grasp of course material
+  * Leading review sessions to help students better understand course concepts in preparation for projects and exams
   """